MatrixAINetwork/MATRIX_docs/ENGLISH_DOCS/MATRIX_MAN_APPLICATION AND EXCHANGE/MAN APPLICATION AND EXCHANGE.md

 step 4：Click 'Submit';

-step 5：After the deadline of transfer, MATRIX FOUNDATION will send the MAN coins to the fore-registered new address of each user;
+step 5：After the deadline of transfer, MATRIX FOUNDATION will send the MAN coins to the fore-registered (new) address of each user.

 > **Please note that the exchange ratio of MAN on MAINNET is 1:1**